rsoury/buyte/README.md

 [Visit the Certs directory](https://github.com/rsoury/buyte/blob/master/certs/) and follow the guide to produce your Apple Pay Certificates

+### 3. Serverless

+1. Deploy to AWS
+   For Production - `sls deploy --env production --stage prod` For Development - `sls deploy`

+For development, use `sls offline` to test requests to a locally hosted web server.

 ### 3. CLI

 1. Install Golang dependencies - `go mod download`